shantaram3013/alert/README.md

 * `callback` is a reference to a function.
 If this reference is valid, a second button will be displayed that will execute the function when clicked.
 * `callbackLabel` is a label for the callback button.

 This function creates a prompt dialog.
 The prompt takes a callback as an argument, to which the user-entered string is passed.
-Incase the user cancels the input or enters an empty string,  the onErr function is called.
+Incase the user cancels the input or enters an empty string,  the onErr function is called with either the parameter `ALERT_EMPTY_FIELD` or `ALERT_CANCELLED`.

 ```js
 function hideAlert()